Easy Big Batch Cocktail Recipes & Tips for Summer

 Words Amalia Safran

-Summer weekends with family and friends, whether in your backyard or at the beach, go hand in hand with big-batch cocktails (enter to win the ultimate batch cocktail kit now through August 10th!).
+Summer weekends with family and friends, whether in your backyard or at the beach, go hand in hand with big-batch cocktails.
 It also helps that there’s an abundance of fresh fruit this time of year that makes cocktail making even more fun and delicious.

-Impress your friends with these batch cocktail tips and recipes from Joe Ignelzi, who has mixed drinks at New York City’s best bars, including The Garden Bar at South Street Seaport, Grape and Vine at the Jade Hotel, and Harvey at The Williamsburg Hotel.
+Impress your friends with these batch cocktail tips and recipes from Joe Ignelzi, who has mixed drinks at New York City’s best bars.

-Keep it Cool – Since your drink is already diluted and no one likes lukewarm beverages, it’s important to keep it cool.
-That’s why we’ve enlisted our friends at Hydro Flask.
+Since your drink is already diluted and no one likes lukewarm beverages, it’s important to keep it cool, so don’t forget the ice cubes.
+That’s also why we’ve enlisted our friends at Hydro Flask.
 Their stainless steel Growler keeps beverages cold for up to 24 hours, which is plenty of time for camping/beaching/picnicking or any other outdoor activity.

-What’s the Occasion? – Once you establish the occasion for making batch cocktails, you can then pick your ingredients.
+Once you establish the occasion for making batch cocktails, you can then pick your ingredients.
 If it’s the peak of summer, think about local ingredients (peaches, strawberries, rhubarb).
-If it’s a themed party, pick ingredients that are fitting – having a luau?
+If it’s a themed party, pick ingredients that are fitting—having a luau?
 Incorporate rum!
 Going for a garden theme?
 Use fresh herbs such as mint and basil.

 All of the drink recipes below are for 64 oz.
 For best results, use fresh juice.